arnodel/grammar/README.md

 the same package called `grammar.compiled.go`.
 You can still parse files the same way as before using `grammar.Parse()` but this will no longer use reflection!
-Note that you can always force reflection to be used by compiling your program with the `nocompiledparser` go compiler tag.
+Note that you can always force reflection to be used by compiling your program with the `nocompiledgrammar` go compiler tag.